FedeDP/Clight/README.md

 *For any other info, please feel free to open an issue.*

 ## Arch AUR packages
-Clight is available on AUR: https://aur.archlinux.org/packages/clight-git/ .
+Clight is available on AUR as both stable or devel package: https://aur.archlinux.org/packages/?K=clight .
+Note that devel package may break in some weird ways during development.
+Use it at your own risk.

 ## License
 This software is distributed with GPL license, see [COPYING](https://github.com/FedeDP/Clight/blob/master/COPYING) file for more informations.